Hualālai: History

-Lava attributed to a shield-stage Hualālai has been found just offshore of the volcano's northwest rift zone.
+Lava attributed to a shield-stage Hualālai has been found just offshore of its northwest rift zone.
 Tholeiitic basalt, indicative of the submarine subphase of the volcano's construction, has been found in wells driven into the volcano at a depth of 75 ft.
 These lavas persisted until an estimated 130,000 years ago.
-Hualālai entered the post-shield stage, the stage it is presently in, about 100,000 years ago.
+Hualālai entered the post-shield stage, the stage it is now in, about 100,000 years ago.
 Pumice and trachyte eruptions at Puʻu Waʻawaʻa may be a sign of this change.

-Geological mapping of the volcano has indicated that as much as 80% of the volcano's surface has been topped by lava flows during the last 5,000 years, entirely composed of shield alkalic basalt.
-More than half of this is under 3,000 years old, and about 12% is less than 1,000 years of age.
-Between the years 1700 and 2016, eruptions originated from six vents; four of these lava flows poured into the sea to the west coast.
+Geological mapping of Hualālai indicates that as much as 80% of its surface has been topped by lava flows during the last 5,000 years, entirely composed of shield alkalic basalt.
+More than half of this is under 3,000 years old, and about 12% is less than 1,000 years old.
+Between 1700 and 2016, eruptions originated from six vents; four of these lava flows poured into the sea to the west coast.

 Eruption history

-Hualālai is the third most active volcano making up the island of Hawaiʻi, behind Kīlauea and Mauna Loa.
-Although the two larger volcanos have each erupted over 150 times in the last 1,000 years, Hualālai has done so but 3 times.
-The recurrence of activity at the volcano seems to be every 200 to 300 years.
+Hualālai is the third most active volcano on the island of Hawaiʻi, behind Kīlauea and Mauna Loa.
+Although the two larger volcanos have each erupted over 150 times in the last 1,000 years, Hualālai has done so only thrice.
+Activity seems to recur at the volcano every 200 to 300 years.

-A recent calm period, with almost no earthquake or magmatic activity at Hualālai, has seen the growth of homes, businesses, and resorts on the mountain's flanks.
-The most recent major activity at the volcano was in 1929, when an intense earthquake swarm rocked Hualālai, most likely caused by magmatic action near the volcano's peak.
-Although it has been relatively placid in the recent past, Hualālai is still potentially active, and is expected to erupt again within the next 100 years.
+A recent calm period, with almost no earthquake or magmatic activity at Hualālai, has seen the growth of homes, businesses, and resorts on its flanks.
+The most recent major activity at the volcano was in 1929, when an intense earthquake swarm rocked it, most likely caused by magmatic action near its peak.
+Although it has been relatively placid in the recent past, Hualālai is still potentially active, and is expected to erupt again in the next 100 years.